October 22, 2019 John No Comments on 5 Creativity Killers You Should Avoid

 A Harvard study shared that external restriction could shoot a bullet straight to our creativity and kill it.
 Strict rules and regulations that directly affect how you work as well as statements like “This is how we do things” and “We follow everything by the book” are statements that can mean “New ideas aren’t welcome here”.

-Lack of Diversity in the Workplace
+Lack of Varied Interests and Personalities in the Workplace

 Being surrounded by people having the same interests and lifestyle as yours could provide sure working camaraderie.
-But being around with people identical to you is like living in a creative bubble where no new ideas can come in.
+But being around people identical to you is like living in a creative bubble where no new ideas can come in.
 This could result in producing works not relatable to a wider audience and lack of innovation.

 It is hard working in a creative industry, putting yourself out there, and getting your work criticized.
-Feedback and constructive criticism are good, but a regular dose negative criticism is an obvious way of killing creativity.
+Feedback and constructive criticism are good, but a regular dose of negative criticism is an obvious way of killing creativity.
 People experiencing this often give up easily when things are failing the first time rather than be motivated by the challenge of the project.
 This can discourage creatives to strive harder and think out of the box, knowing that you’ll never receive positive feedback.

 The creativity killers mentioned above are essential things creatives must keep in their minds.
 But it is also necessary for the managerial end to recognize the things that would hinder their employees’ creativity.

 That is why here at MicroCreatives, our teams of designers, web developers, and writers are equipped and ready to deter those creativity killers.
-Composed of diverse personalities, having the right resources and clear communication, our team will provide creative services that will satisfy every client’s need.
+Composed of diverse personalities, having the right resources, and clear communication, our team will provide creative services that will satisfy every client’s needs.
 So if you’re having any creative trouble with your business, make sure to contact us and we’ll lead your business to where it should be.